oisdk/SwiftSequence/README.md

 let lazyCombos = lazySequence.lazyCombinations(2)

-// Here, lazySequence was "thunked", but no combinations have yet been evaluated.
+// Here, lazySequence was evaluated, but no combinations have yet been evaluated.

 var g = lazyCombos.generate()